Skip to main content

 Access to an external system (EXTERNAL)

-Currently the platform supports the following types of interactions/external systems:
+The platform currently supports the following types of interactions / external systems:

 HTTP - web server HTTP request